 RSPCA Paw Prints - Gold Footprint award

-The council has been awarded the RSPCA's Paw Prints - Stray Dogs Gold Footprint Award for another year for the stray dog service.
+We have been awarded the RSPCA's Paw Prints - Stray Dogs Gold Footprint Award for another year.

 The Stray Dog Service keeps a record of all the dogs that are reported to it as lost and found in Gravesham.